fbpx

 4. Reduce LDL

 If LDL also known as bad cholesterol is oxidised, it changes to plaque and blocks the arteries.
 Purple tea lowers LDL levels and prevents cholesterol from being oxidised thus boosting heart health.
-Taking purple tea which also contains a higher concentration of the antioxidant polyphenols, combats free radicals, prevents blocking of arteries and hence reduces the risk of heart disease.
+Taking purple tea which also contains a higher concentration of the antioxidant polyphenols, combats free radicals, prevents the blocking of arteries and hence reduces the risk of heart disease.

 5. Promotes heart health

 Purple tea alongside other types of tea is helpful in maintaining cardiovascular health.
-Aside from reducing the cholesterol levels, which is crucial for boosting heart health, purple tea contains polyphenols and anthocyanins which prevent endothelial dysfunction, inflammatory processes and the risk of heart diseases.
+Aside from reducing cholesterol levels, which is crucial for boosting heart health, purple tea contains polyphenols and anthocyanins which prevent endothelial dysfunction, inflammatory processes and the risk of heart diseases.

 Purple tea also helps maintain healthy blood pressure and promote normal blood vessel function (endothelial functioning) thus preventing strokes and cardiovascular diseases.